C. P. H. Gilbert: Ancestry and early life

-C. P. H. Gilbert received a careful education, studying both in America and in Europe, such as the École des Beaux-Arts in Paris.
-After being prepared for college he took courses in civil engineering and architecture, and later studied painting, sculpture and the fine arts in general.
+C. P. H. Gilbert received a careful education, studying both in America and in Europe, including at the École des Beaux-Arts in Paris.
+After being prepared for college he took courses in civil engineering and architecture, and later studied painting, sculpture, and the fine arts in general.
 After college, he began practical work as an assistant in the office of a prominent firm of architects, where he received the training necessary to prepare him for engaging in his own business.
 As a young man he designed buildings in the mining towns of Colorado and Arizona before returning to New York around 1885.

 Career

 In 1886, at the age of twenty-five, Gilbert began practicing as an architect in New York City, and received commission to design buildings of all kinds.
-One of Gilbert's first projects was the design of fourteen brownstone rowhouses that now form a part of the Manhattan Avenue Historic District.
+One of his first projects was the design of fourteen brownstone rowhouses that now form a part of the Manhattan Avenue Historic District.
 Gilbert designed the block for Hoboken developer John Brown in 1886.

 Another noteworthy building was the 1888 Richardsonian Romanesque mansion at Eighth Avenue and Carroll Street in Park Slope, Brooklyn for Thomas Adams Jr., a chewing gum magnate.
 From 1893 on, Gilbert had a very large business, which grew steadily.
 In addition, he was a director or a stockholder in a number of large manufacturing companies outside of New York.

 He saw action during the Spanish–American War of 1898.
 After the war he returned to New York.

-By 1900 Gilbert had a reputation as a specialist in designing opulent townhouses and mansions.
-Among Gilbert's Fifth Avenue palazzi is the 1905 Neo-Renaissance mansion of Morton Freeman Plant, son of railroad tycoon Henry B. Plant.
+By 1900 Gilbert had acquired a reputation as a specialist in designing opulent townhouses and mansions.
+Among his Fifth Avenue palazzi is the 1905 Neo-Renaissance mansion of Morton Freeman Plant, son of railroad tycoon Henry B. Plant.
 Through the 1920s he designed more than 100 New York City mansions in various styles; several of them along Fifth Avenue have now been re-purposed for institutional use.
 In education, client list and architectural style, Gilbert largely followed in the footsteps of Richard Morris Hunt, whose petit château on Fifth Avenue for William Kissam Vanderbilt set a model for French Late Gothic limestone châteaux to house the elite of the Gilded Age.
-Amongst Gilbert's clients were wealthy and influential industrialists and bankers such as Harry F. Sinclair, Joseph Raphael De Lamar, Felix M. Warburg, Otto H. Kahn, Adolph Lewisohn, Augustus G. Paine, Jr. and families such as the Baches, Reids, Wertheims, Sloanes and other.
+Amongst Gilbert's clients were wealthy and influential industrialists and bankers such as Harry F. Sinclair, Joseph Raphael De Lamar, Felix M. Warburg, Otto H. Kahn, Adolph Lewisohn, Augustus G. Paine Jr. and families such as the Baches, Reids, Wertheims, Sloanes and other.
 Gilbert also designed a number of mansions and buildings on Long Island and in upstate New York in the 1920s.

-Gilbert retreated from public life, and by the late 1920s stopped designing any new houses.
-He retired to Pelham Manor, New York in Westchester County, where he died on October 25, 1952 at his home on 216 Townsend Avenue, at the age of 92.
+Gilbert retreated from public life, and by the late 1920s stopped designing new houses.
+He retired to Pelham Manor, New York in Westchester County, where he died on October 25, 1952, at his home on 216 Townsend Avenue, at the age of 92.
 He is interred at Woodlawn Cemetery in The Bronx, New York City.